jd-fillmore/jd-fillmore/README.md

 I work remotely full-time at Battlefield Equipment Rentals, maintaining and adding features to the front-end of web apps and company websites.

-Constantly learning new technologies for my job and career advancement - currently exploring the back-end (C# and ASP.NET).
+Constantly learning new technologies for my job and career advancement - currently exploring the back-end (NodeJS and Express).

 You can reach out by emailing me at jdfillmore.dev@gmail.com.
 Thanks for stopping by!